ChinLii/NodeStructure/readme.md

 For quick and easy to setup node structure project.

-Before using this project do not forget the change project name and install node_modules
+Before using this project do not forget the change project name, database name or url in config/database.js and install node_modules. (basic information)

 with npm install